igrishaev/pact/README.md

 ## How it works

 The library declares two universe handlers: `then` and `error`.
-When you apply `then` to the "good" values, you propagate furter.
-Applying `error` for them does nothing.
-And vice versa: `then` for the "bad" values does nothing.
-Calling `error` on the "bad" values gives you a chance to recover the pipeline.
+When you apply them to the "good" values, you propagate further.
+Applying the `error` for them does nothing.
+And vice versa: `then` for the "bad" values does nothing, but calling `error` on "bad" values gives you a chance to recover the pipeline.

 By default, there is only one "bad" value which is an instance of `Throwable`.
-Other types are considered as positive ones.
-The library carries extensions for async data types such as `CompletableFuture`, Manifold and `core.async`.
+Other types are considered positive ones.
+The library carries extensions for such async data types as `CompletableFuture`, `Manifold` and `core.async`.
 You only need to require their modules so they extend the `IPact` protocol.

 ## Examples

+First, import `then` and `error` macros, then chain a value with the standard `->` threading macro.
+Both then and error accept a binding vector and an arbitrary body.

 Import `then` and `error` macros, then chain a value with the standard `->` threading macro.
 Both `then` and `error` accept a binding vector and an